olsner/on_error/README.md

 Link against `lib_on_error.so` for the runtime functions used by the macros.

+## `LD_PRELOAD` wrapper

+`libnocrash.so` is a self-contained `LD_PRELOAD`-able shared library that calls `on_error_resume_next()` when loaded, protecting any process against unwanted segmentation faults without requiring any source changes to the application.

+This can be loaded manually by setting `LD_PRELOAD` or by using the `nocrash` script like so:

+    ./nocrash ./crash

+(Where crash is a simple test program included in this repo that simply crashes directly.)

 ## License

 The code itself is MIT license, but uses bitdefender's bddisasm which is